top of page

 The adjective 'elated' has its etymological roots in Latin.
 It is derived from the Latin word 'elatus,' which is the past participle of 'efferre.'
 'Efferre' is a compound word that combines 'ex,' meaning 'out,' and 'ferre,' meaning 'to carry.'
 Therefore, 'elated' originally meant 'carried out' or 'lifted up.'
 Over time, it evolved to convey a sense of extreme happiness, joy, or exhilaration, where one feels as though they have been emotionally lifted or elevated to a state of great delight.
 This transformation in meaning occurred as the term 'elated' came to describe the elevated emotional state that people experience when they are exceptionally happy or jubilant.
 Its Latin roots aptly capture the sense of being lifted or carried away by intense positive emotions.

-Quiz: Find the meaning of elated
+Quiz: Find the meaning of the adjective elated:

 Try Again!